Richard Bonynge: Biography

-In 1977 he was the founding music director of the Vancouver Opera Orchestra, when he conducted Le roi de Lahore staged there (in which his wife also took part).
+In 1977 he was the founding music director of the Vancouver Opera Orchestra, (Note: Until then, musicians from the Vancouver Symphony Orchestra had played in the pit without forming a separate organization) when he conducted Le roi de Lahore there (in which his wife also took part).

 Bonynge made his Metropolitan Opera debut on 12 December 1966, and his last performance there was on 6 April 1991.
-Most of those performances he conducted there between 1966 and 1987 were with Sutherland singing.
-From the 1960s until the early 1970s, his speciality was music of 18th and early 19th century, mostly in bel canto repertoire of Rossini, Bellini and Donizetti.
-Bonynge then gradually added also middle Verdi (La traviata, Rigoletto, Il trovatore), Offenbach (Les Contes d'Hoffmann), then also Massenet (Esclarmonde and Werther).
+Most of his conducting there between 1966 and 1987 was with Sutherland singing.
+From the 1960s until the early 1970s, his speciality was music of the 18th and early 19th century, mostly bel canto repertoire of Rossini, Bellini and Donizetti.
+Bonynge gradually added middle Verdi (La traviata, Rigoletto, Il trovatore), Offenbach (Les Contes d'Hoffmann), and Massenet (Esclarmonde and Werther).

 Bonynge has recorded extensively in the ballet genre: Delibes's three ballets – La Source, Coppélia, Sylvia; Riccardo Drigo's The Magic Flute and Le Réveil de Flore; Jacques Offenbach's Le papillon; Friedrich Burgmüller's La Péri; and Tchaikovsky's three ballets – Swan Lake, The Sleeping Beauty, The Nutcracker.
-One of Bonynge's most valuable contributions to ballet music is a 10 CD "Compendium of Ballet Rarities" which have been rarely recorded but are often performed by established ballet companies, such as several famous Pas de deux and ballets performed in operas.
+One of Bonynge's most valuable contributions to ballet music is a 10 CD "Compendium of Ballet Rarities", rarely recorded but often performed by established ballet companies, such as several famous Pas de deux and ballets performed in operas.

 His recordings also include some works with no operatic or balletic associations, such as the Harp Concerto in E-flat by Reinhold Glière, with harpist Osian Ellis.

-Commencing in 2007, he has conducted a series of performances in a few opera houses around the U.S. (Florida Grand Opera, Michigan Opera Theatre), and now is mostly involved with the Opera Australia company (Lucia di Lammermoor in August 2008, and in 2006 for Opera Queensland; I Capuleti e i Montecchi in Melbourne and Sydney in middle of 2009).
+Commencing in 2007, he has conducted a series of performances in a few opera houses around the US (Florida Grand Opera, Michigan Opera Theatre), and now is mostly involved with the Opera Australia company (Lucia di Lammermoor in August 2008, and in 2006 for Opera Queensland; I Capuleti e i Montecchi in Melbourne and Sydney in middle of 2009).

 He lives in Les Avants, Switzerland, and maintains a home in Sydney.
 He is regularly involved in the philanthropic activities of the Joan Sutherland & Richard Bonynge Foundation, often chairing the panel of judges for their annual Bel Canto Award.